Bioenergy in Aotearoa

 Matthew Jackson

 I just really want to open this outside.
 Just pull, pull, pull the space to give us some insight into what he's saying; on a global scale, I'm just conscious that, you know, we have limited time at them at the moment, and he's going to be aware of all the mechanisms that are particularly being used overseas that could be applied to New Zealand.
 So, I'm Paul.
-I just like to open up a space where you could potentially tell us, you know, what do you think it is that is missing from this environment where do you think, I guess the areas that you're most interested in from a science perspective and then, I guess, New Zealand, and New Zealand as a whole.
+I like to open up a space where you could potentially tell us, you know, what do you think it is that is missing from this environment where do you think, I guess the areas that you're most interested in from a science perspective and then, I guess, New Zealand, and New Zealand as a whole.
 And what I mean is I guess as well where we failed, and potentially really, what can we learn from that?
 So, I just love to provide that space for you to give us some insight.

 Dr Paul Bennett

 Yeah, so I think we're just playing catch up.
 I think that's where, what I would say we are so far behind the curve here, you know, you look at Europe, you look at some parts of Asia.
 Americas.
 They've been working with biofuels bioenergy for a long time.
 It's an as just heading my presentation is only really been the back end of last year, where we've started to see a little bit more interest from the government and bioenergy and therefore, and maybe capitalised by some of the comments of the climate change commission.
-Still, now we're starting to see legislation coming in place that is sort of driving us down these roads that we, we have an opportunity now to learn, to learn what other countries, what are the jurisdictions have done well and what hasn't worked in those places, what legislation has been implemented that drives as an active well accelerated board.
+Still, now we're starting to see legislation coming in place that is sort of driving us down these roads that we, we have an opportunity now to learn, to learn what other countries, what are the jurisdictions have done well and what hasn't worked in those places, what legislation has been implemented that drives as an active well-accelerated board.
 So that's, that's why I would.
 Those are my main comments; you know we can do a lot of this stuff.
 I think New Zealand is an ideal place for bioenergy to take off.
 We've got the land, we've got available land, we've got some of the feedstocks already.
-We've got the climatic conditions to grow even more feedstocks and dedicated feedstocks, whether it's for biogas applications or liquid biofuels applications.
+We've got the climatic conditions to grow even more feedstocks and dedicated feedstocks, whether for biogas or liquid biofuels applications.
 We've got all that.
 Let's just get on with it, and let's get the legislation in place that encourages it and not not, hopefully not take a step backwards when governments change, which is what's happened here in the past.
 I mean,

 Matthew Jackson